-One of the most important pieces of equipment needed for getting proper softball or baseball practice is having a sufficient pitching mound.
+One of the most important pieces of equipment needed for getting proper softball or baseball practice is a pitching mound.

-The problem with this which commonly arises however, is that getting a pitching mound which is permanent is often a hard task.
+The problem which commonly arises, however, is that getting a permanent pitching mound is often a hard task.

 On top of this, maintaining a pitching mound can be difficult, as well as expensive.

-You may be wondering how much it will cost to make your own pitching mound, and this article will make it, so you can make one for under $150 if you use the correct materials and methods, and this will lead to you saving around $200 if done properly.
+You may be wondering how much it will cost to make your pitching mound, and this article will make it, so you can make one for under $150 if you use the correct materials and methods, which will lead to you saving around $200 if done properly.

-If you are looking to make your own pitching mound, and want to save money and effort while doing so, this guide is perfect for you, so keep on reading!
+If you want to make your pitching mound and want to save money and effort while doing so, this guide is perfect for you, so keep on reading.

 If you are not completely sure what the actual definition of a pitching mound is, this section will help you out.